osmancakir/osmancakirioblog/content/python/python_3_functions_loops_lambdas.md

     last

-You can combine if statements with elif statements.
-It tells us ' If the condition is not true after the if statement, go for the elif statement.
-And run it's code after the colon (:).
-If elif's statement was not also true, go for the else statement and run else's code.' **Remember** whichever statement's the condition is first met the code of that statement will be executed.
+You can combine `if` statements with `elif` statements.
+It tells us: 'If the condition is not true after the `if` statement, go for the `elif` statement.
+And run it's code after the colon `:`.
+If elif's statement was not also true, go for the `else` statement and run it's code.' **Remember** whichever statement's the condition is first met the code of that statement will be executed.

 ```python